prevention-icon

 What questions will this article answer?

-While most ant outbreaks can be easily treated, certain types of ants require more targeted or aggressive solutions as they behave differently.
+While most ant outbreaks can be easily treated, certain ants, due to their behavior, require more targeted or aggressive solutions.

-For example, some ant species like Pharoah and Argentine ants can multiply fast andcreate several nests, so they require long-term treatment to prevent sustained attacks.
-On the other hand, bull ants are known for their painful bites and carpenter ants build their nests in wooden house frames, so you’ll want to prevente an outbreak fast.
+For example, some species, like Pharaoh and Argentine ants, can multiply fast and create several nests, requiring long-term treatment to prevent sustained attacks.
+On the other hand, bull ants are known for their painful bites, and carpenter ants build their nests in wooden house frames, so you’ll want to prevent an outbreak quickly.

-However, without special training, it can certainly be challenging to try and identify which species of ant is causing problems around your home or business.
+However, without special training, it can be challenging to identify which species of ant is causing problems around your home or business.

-The earlier you figure out which species of ant is the culprit, the faster that the outbreak can be treated, and any potential damage and disruption can be minimised.
+The earlier you determine which species of ant is the culprit, the faster the outbreak can be treated, and any potential damage and disruption can be minimised.
 That’s where professional pest control can make a big difference.

 Get effective ant removal advice today